1225 Saint Thomas Aquinas, was born (d. 1274).

 1896 Walter Arnold of East Peckham, Kent became the first person to be convicted of speeding.
 He was fined 1 shilling plus costs for speeding at 8 mph (13 km/h), thus exceeding the contemporary speed limit of 2 mph (3.2 km/h).

-1901 Wellington blacksmith, William Hardham, won the Victoria Cross - the only New Zealander to do so in the South African War.
+1901 Wellington blacksmith, Wellington blacksmith William Hardham won the Victoria Cross – the only New Zealander to do so in the South African War.

 1909 United States troops left Cuba with the exception of Guantanamo Bay Naval Base after being there since the Spanish-American War.

 1912 Jackson Pollock, American painter, was born (d.
 1956).